JasNjoku/find-that-job/README.md

 # Find That Job Web Application
 Find That Job is a web application that helps you search for job listings across various job websites using web scraping techniques.
-The application is built using Node.js and utilizes the Puppeteer library for web scraping and Axios for handling HTTP requests.
+The application is built using Node.js and ReactJS for the frontend and utilizes the Puppeteer library for web scraping and Axios for handling HTTP requests.

 <h2>Installation</h2>
 To use the application, you need to have Node.js installed on your machine.
 Once you have Node.js installed, you can clone the repository to your local machine using the following command: